 You’re usually looking for undervalued, distressed, in foreclosure, or properties that have gone unsold — all signs of a motivated seller.

 7 Steps to Start Wholesaling Real Estate & Find Your First Deals

 Here are the steps to getting started as a real estate wholesaler so you can find your first deal!

 Step 1: Understand The Wholesale Real Estate Business Model

 Before you start, you’ll want to understand the business model and the laws surrounding what’s legal — and what needs to be avoided.

 Some states now require a real estate license to wholesale real estate.

-Quickly search for “wholesaling real estate in ” to learn about your state’s laws.
+Quickly search for “real estate wholesaling in ” to learn about your state’s laws.